Rickard Rakell

-Rickard Lars Gunnar Roland Rakell (born 5 May 1993) is a Swedish professional ice hockey right winger for the Pittsburgh Penguins of the National Hockey League (NHL).
+Rickard Lars Gunnar Roland Rakell (born 5 May 1993) is a Swedish professional ice hockey player who is a forward for the Pittsburgh Penguins of the National Hockey League (NHL).

 While playing for the AIK IF in Sweden, Rakell was drafted 41st overall by the Plymouth Whalers in the Ontario Hockey League's (OHL) 2010 Import Draft.
-Upon finishing his rookie season with the Whalers, Rakell was drafted in the first round, 30th overall, by the Anaheim Ducks in the 2011 NHL Entry Draft.
+Upon finishing his rookie season with the Whalers, Rakell was drafted in the first round, 30th overall, by the Anaheim Ducks in the 2011 NHL entry draft.
 He remained with the Whalers for two more seasons before joining the Ducks for four games at the start of their 2012–13 season.
 Upon making his NHL debut on 19 January 2013, Rakell became the sixth youngest player to appear in a game for the Ducks at 19 years, eight months and 14 days.
-To avoid burning the first year of his entry-level contract, Rakell was re-assigned to the Whalers for the remainder of the 2012–13 regular season.
+To avoid burning the first year of his entry-level contract, Rakell was reassigned to the Whalers for the remainder of the 2012–13 regular season.

 Rakell played within the Ducks organization for nine seasons, during which he set numerous person and franchise records.
 His on-ice success also helped the Ducks qualify for the Stanley Cup playoffs five times during his tenure with the team.
 During the 2014 Stanley Cup playoffs, Rakell became the first player in franchise history to score their first career goal in the playoffs.
 He also helped the Ducks set a franchise record for most playoff power play goals with four during Game 5 of the team's first-round series against the Dallas Stars.
 Two years later, he became the fourth-youngest Duck to eclipse 30 goals in a season and the first NHL player under the age of 24 with 10 game-winning goals since Steven Stamkos in 2011–12.

 Internationally, Rakell has represented Sweden at both the junior and senior levels.
 He made his debut for Sweden as the youngest player on the 2011 World Junior Ice Hockey Championships roster.
 Rakell helped Team Sweden win gold at the 2018 IIHF World Championship while making his senior team debut at the international level.

 Early life

 Rakell was born on 5 May 1993 in Sollentuna, Sweden, to parents Roland and Annika.
 He grew up in Stockholm alongside his brother Robin and sister Rebecka.
 As his grandfather Åke Rakell was a professional table tennis player, Rakell played the sport until he was 14, when he dedicated his focus to ice hockey.
-Growing up in Stockholm, Rakell idolized Toronto Maple Leafs forward Mats Sundin and, later, Patric Hornqvist.
-Rakell's cousin Mathias also plays ice hockey; he last played for the New York Aviators in the United States Premier Hockey League.
+Growing up in Stockholm, Rakell idolized Toronto Maple Leafs forward Mats Sundin and, later Patric Hornqvist.
+Rakell's cousin Mathias also plays ice hockey.